cysouw/diathesis/text/c09_adverbials.md

 - Der Wald wächst sich zu Tode.^[~~DWDS~~: Berliner Zeitung, 30.12.1998.]
 :::

-The same reflexive+adverbial alternation is attested with some verbs that take a governed preposition, like *lachen* 'to laugh' [@next].
+The same reflexive+resultative alternation is attested with some verbs that take a governed preposition, like *lachen* 'to laugh' [@next].
 Note that the prepositional phrase can be retained.

 ::: ex
 a.
 Ich lache (über den Witz).
 b.
 Ich lache mich tot (über den Witz).
 :::

-When the combination of adverbial and verb is considered to be a new lexicalised predicate (i.e. *totlachen, festbeißen*, etc.), then these predicates would be obligatorily reflexive (alike to the verbs in [@sec:reflexive-obligatory-accusative-reflexive]).
+When the combination of resultative and verb is considered to be a new lexicalised predicate (i.e. *totlachen, festbeißen*, etc.), then these verbs would be obligatorily reflexive (alike to the verbs in [@sec:reflexive-obligatory-accusative-reflexive]).

-=> related to locational construction [@sec:reflexive-manner-of-movement]
-=> many different adverbials possible!

 **Attested Verbs**